Spartek-Edge-Labs/cattledrive/README.md

 ```

 ## Disclaimer/Warranty
 TL;DR - Caveat Emptor.

-This works for me but I make no gurantees it works for you, or that any of it is even a good idea.
-Assume none of what I'm doing is best practice.
-I make no warranty express or implied of fitness for a particular purpose.
+There is no warranty express or implied of fitness for a particular purpose.